Learning Centre Lawyer Portal ALIA Careers Contact Us

 Text, PDF, MSOffice, and Images only.
 Max size 20 MB.

-• Inquiries which will receive a response within the same or following business day are:
+• Matters that are considered urgent and will receive a response within the same or following business day are:

-Other matters will be reviewed by the assigned Practice Advisor and prioritized accordingly.
+Other matters submitted as time sensitive or urgent will be reviewed by the assigned Practice Advisor and they will prioritize accordingly in their call queue.

 Email: Education